Citadel, ex-Goldman unit in deal to create seamless order passage

-NEW YORK, Sept 25 (Reuters) - A unit of hedge fund Citadel LLC and a spinoff of Goldman Sachs said on Wednesday they will join forces in a bid to create a seamless passage for an order from inception to clearinghouse by bridging the disparate worlds of traders and asset managers.
+NEW YORK (Reuters) - A unit of hedge fund Citadel LLC and a spinoff of Goldman Sachs said on Wednesday they will join forces in a bid to create a seamless passage for an order from inception to clearinghouse by bridging the disparate worlds of traders and asset managers.

 There are perhaps a dozen vendors fighting to conquer the gap between portfolio management and trading desk activities, a back-office-type space served by what is being called order and execution management systems.